 2. The City Clerk shall fix a reasonable time for the hearing of appeals before the Zoning Board of Appeals and shall give due notice thereof by publishing a notice in the newspaper of record in the City at least ten (10) days prior to the date of hearing and giving notice to persons to whom real property is assessed within three hundred (300) feet of the premises in question and to occupants of single and two-family dwellings within 300 feet.
 Notice may be given by personal delivery or by first class mail at the address given in the last assessment roll.

 3. Standards.
 Each case before the Zoning Board of Appeals shall be considered as an individual case and shall apply the following standards in a manner appropriate to the particular circumstances of such case.
-When granting variance, the Zoning Board of must find:
+When granting variance, the Zoning Board of Appeals must find:

 A. The strict application of the terms of this Chapter would impose an undue and not self-imposed hardship upon the applicant, and